zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 Recall that the buy/sell prices of the assets are determined by an automated market maker.
 Zeitgeist uses a novel AMM, the _Rikiddo scoring rule_.
-You can expect the price for each outcome token to be less than 1 ZTG, but lack of liquidity can drive the price above 1 ZTG.
+You can usually expect the price for each outcome token to be less than 1 ZTG, but lack of liquidity can drive the price above 1 ZTG.
 This makes buying these outcome tokens fairly unattractive, as they can only be redeemed for 1 ZTG (_if_ they win).

 In particular, there is no guarantee that the prices of all outcome assets sum to 1 ZTG.
+Usually, the prices will sum to _approximately_ 1 ZTG, but in markets with shallow liquidity pool or in volatile markets, this is not to be expected.
 See [Arbitrage on Zeitgeist](#arbitrage-on-zeitgeist) for more details.

 ### The Prize Pool

-On every market, outcome tokens may be _minted_ (or _bought_) during market hours by users in _full sets_ (exactly one of each outcome token from the market) at the exact price of 1 ZTG plus transaction fee (so that every outcome token is backed $1:(n-1)$ by tokens for the $(n-1)$ other outcomes).
+On every market, outcome tokens may be _minted_ (or _bought_) in _full sets_ by users while the market is open (exactly one of each outcome token from the market) at the exact price of 1 ZTG plus transaction fee (so that every outcome token is backed $1:(n-1)$ by tokens for the $(n-1)$ other outcomes).
 The minted outcome tokens are transferred to the user's wallet.
 The ZTG paid for the mint,